Sadly, we've all been there. The friend, the colleague, the waiter. They open their mouths to speak and, well, it's not pleasant.

 Why Is My Breath So Foul?

-Bad breath, also known as halitosis, is usually caused by a buildup of mouth bacteria.
+, also known as halitosis, is usually caused by a buildup of mouth bacteria.
 All food passes through that same portal where the particles get broken down and distributed to the bloodstream.
-Good oral hygiene, like brushing and flossing as well as regular visits to the dentist, can combat noxious breath.
+Good oral hygiene, like brushing and Bad breathflossing as well as regular visits to the dentist, can combat noxious breath.

 We're not talking about garlic or onion fumes, which disappear once the food has left your system.
 This particular odor is akin to sulfur, or Limburger cheese: a smell no one wants to be around for long -- no matter how much they love you.